rylanharper/nitrogen/README.md

 # Nitrogen

-Nitrogen is a Nuxt template inspired by Shopify's Hydrogen framework for headless commerce.
+Nitrogen is a Nuxt template inspired by Shopify's [Hydrogen](https://github.com/Shopify/hydrogen) framework for headless commerce.
 This template is designed to empower Nuxt developers to build fast, scalable, and customizable storefronts that incorporate key features from Hydrogen's starter theme.

 > [!IMPORTANT]
-> This template now features a minimal [Sanity](https://www.sanity.io/) integration on a separate branch.
-This pairs with the [Nitrogen Sanity Studio](https://github.com/rylanharper/nitrogen-sanity-studio), which synchronizes content between a Sanity dataset and your Shopify storefront.
+> This template now features a minimal [Sanity](https://www.sanity.io/) integration on a separate "sanity" branch.
+This is meant to pair with the [Nitrogen Sanity Studio](https://github.com/rylanharper/nitrogen-sanity-studio) template, which synchronizes content between a Sanity dataset and your Shopify storefront.

 ## ✨ Key Features